Analysis 2018 – Submission Guidance

 Each funder will have a different method of award portfolio management and therefore different methods of data export.
 Therefore we will be asking each funder to provide a short description of their coding approach and participation in the analysis.
 This format matches the 2014 report’s Appendix 1, and we strongly recommend funders familiarise themselves with their previous method of submission as this may help with funder-specific queries:

-- Format is the standard “one line per grant” data entry excel spreadsheet, as found on data pages of the HRCS website.
+- Format is the standard “one line per grant” data entry excel spreadsheet.

 - Please do not apply ‘wrap text’ to any columns in the spreadsheet.
 This may be helpful to you if you are looking at a small/subset of awards, but in a spreadsheet of thousands, it does not help the analysis.